 qmail-verify, the address verification daemon.

-- Enabling recipient verification is different, and defaults to off.
+- Configuration is different and defaults to off.

-I have used Paul Jarc's code as a basis for this patchset.
+Paul Jarc's code is used as a basis for this patchset.
 He raises no objections to this patch.
 In turn, he has used code from qmail (by Dan Bernstein), who has placed qmail in the public domain (see Dan's page on Information for Distributors).

 Status / Warranty